 The concept of holistic care has increasingly gained traction in the last few years, particularly in nursing.
 The concept seems simple: treat each person as an individual and treat the whole person.
 The reality is that holistic care must be solidly grounded in science, but also come from the heart, which makes it more complex than it first seems.

-Conventional vs. Holistic Care
+Conventional vs. Holistic Patient Care

 Modern medicine and nursing have become very specialized.
 Conventional medicine is limited to medications and surgery, while complementary and alternative medicine includes a wide variety of other treatments such as massage, acupuncture and herbalism.
 Holistic care borrows from all of those disciplines and also brings the mental and spiritual health of the patient into the equation.
 In fact, some practitioners translate holistic care as “body, mind and spirit.”
 Holistic care acknowledges the interdependence among all of these aspects.
 Holistic care practitioners also acknowledge that the body has innate healing capability and that many holistic therapies are designed to tap into that capability.